apache/accumulo-website/pages/how-to-contribute.md

  * Open a new GitHub issue or pull request.
  * Link the GitHub issue to the JIRA issue.
  * Link the JIRA issue to the GitHub issue.
- * Close the JIRA issue.
+ * Close the JIRA issue as a duplicate.

 Eventually JIRA will be transitioned to a read-only state for reference.
 For finding issues to work, there may still be